Fixtures and kick-off times for matchday eight

 Serbia will take on Switzerland in the last game for match day eight.

-The Swiss drew one all against Brazil in their opener, whereas Serbia benefited from a 1-0 win over Costa Rica.
+The Swiss drew one all against the Brazilians in their opener, whereas Serbia benefited from a 1-0 win over Costa Rica.

 The kick-off time is 6:00pm Ghanaian time.
 The fixture will kick-off at 7:00pm Nigerian time and in Kenya, Uganda, Tanzania and Ethiopia it will be beamed live at 9:00pm